How Much Data Does Netflix Use?

 By: Stephen Kota

 From award-winning Netflix Originals to your favorite ‘80s classics, there are decades of interesting video content to explore on Netflix.
 If you’re watching Netflix on a limited mobile broadband connection, however, your monthly data cap might not be up for the task.

 Let’s take a closer look at how much mobile data you use streaming or downloading video content on Netflix.
 When you know how much data the streaming service uses, you can make informed decisions about when and how you watch video on mobile broadband.

-- Medium (SD) video has the same 480p display resolution as a DVD.
+- Medium (SD) video has the exact 480p display resolution as a DVD.
 It uses MPEG digital stereo sound, which is like CD quality.

-- High (HD) video has a display resolution of 720p or 1080p, which is like Blu-ray quality.
+- High (HD) video has a display resolution of 720p or 1080p, like Blu-ray quality.
 It uses 5.1 multi-channel audio for an enhanced sound experience.

 - Ultra-High Definition (UHD or 4K) video has a display resolution approximately four times greater than HD.
 UHD is 3840p x 2160p and 4K is 4096p x 2160p.
 Learn more about streaming in UHD or 4K on Netflix.

 Netflix Data Use Per Hour – Streaming Netflix

 It’s easy to binge-watch an entire season of a show on Netflix, but binge-watching shows and running movie marathons can quickly drain your monthly data limit.
 Here’s how much data you use streaming video on Netflix, based on the playback quality of the video: